Sourdough - How I Do

 Set two Dutch ovens with their lids in the oven and preheat to 500 degrees.
 Only after it’s preheated, remove the dough from the fridge for the next steps.

-Use parchment paper, set it against the dough and gently flip the banneton over on the counter.
-Remove the towel or basket and brush off some of flour.
-Score the bread with a razor or a sharp knife at least once or be decorative.
-Carefully remove the Dutch oven from the oven pick up the bread using the parchment as handles and place in the hot pot tenderly.
-Cover and bake 20 minutes.
-Reduce the heat to 450 and bake 10 additional minutes with out removing the lids.
-No peeking.
-After that remove the lids and bake 15-20 minutes to brown the bread.
+Carefully remove the scorching hot Dutch oven from the oven, pick up the bread using the parchment as handles and place in the hot pot tenderly.
+Cover and bake for 7 minutes then go back, quickly remove the lid, and rescore the big slash.
+You don’t want to rescore the little decorative slashes.
+Continue to bake for 13 additional minutes.
+Reduce the heat to 450 and bake 10 additional minutes with the lids still on.
+After that remove the lids and bake for 15-20 minutes to brown the bread.
 Go a dark as you dare.

 Remove pot from the oven and bread from the pot.
 Admire your creation and cool before cutting.